 - + Students will be on campus this fall.
-There will be a modified academic calendar with classes in session from August 17 to November 24 with final exams delivered remotely. - → New course formats will be in place this fall.
+There will be a modified academic calendar with classes in session from August 17 to November 24 with final exams delivered remotely. - + New course formats will be in place this fall.
 Classes will be in one of the following formats: face-to-face, online, blended, or HyFlex. - → Student Affairs will continue to provide robust out-of-class opportunities.
-You will still be able to get involved in more than 550 recognized student organizations, Greek Life, Campus Recreation, Welcome Week, and other experiences. - ◆ University Housing is working to provide a safe, healthy, and comfortable environment for you.
-There will be some changes for fall including a Safe and Simple Move-In process, physical distancing in the halls, and isolation/quarantine housing if needed.
+You will still be able to get involved in more than 550 recognized student organizations, Greek Life, Campus Recreation, Welcome Week, and other experiences. - → University Housing is working to provide a safe, healthy, and comfortable environment for you.
+There will be some changes for fall including a Safe and Simple Move-In process, mandatory face coverings in both indoor and outdoor campus spaces, physical distancing in the halls, and isolation/quarantine housing if needed.